-Also known as The Hillel Sandwich, Hillel, an important Jewish sage who lived over two thousand years ago, is thought to have originated this tradition, which is why it is also known as the Hillel sandwich.
-The original recipe was a slice of paschal lamb, and a bitter herb.
-Jews no longer sacrifice a lamb, so now the Passover sandwich is made of matzah, charoset, and a bitter herb.
-The mixture is said to represent the sweetness and hardships of life.
+While the English Earl of Sandwich is generally credited for inventing the snack of his namesake, Hillel may have originated it two thousand years ago by combining matzah, a slice of paschal lamb, and a bitter herb.
+Jews no longer sacrifice and eat the lamb, so now the Passover sandwich is only matzah, charoset, and a bitter herb.